 We’re establishing a consolidated tape (CT) for bonds to collate market data.
-Find out what this will do and our tender work to find a CT provider (CTP).
+Find out what this will do and our work to find a CT provider (CTP).

 The CT for bonds will collate data for bond trades, such as prices and volumes of trades.
 It aims to provide a comprehensive picture of bond transactions.

-It will bring together data on trades executed on trading venues as well as those arranged over-the-counter.
+It will bring together data on trades executed on trading venues as well as those arranged over the counter.

 We expect a CT to strengthen UK bond markets by making them more transparent, efficient and liquid.